-The SENDCO (Mrs Peters) is responsible for:
+The SENCo (Mrs Peters) is responsible for:

-- Working with the Headteacher, the Inclusion Manager and SEND governor to determine the strategic development of the SEND policy and provision in the school - The day-to-day operation of the school's SEND policy. - Liaising with and, where necessary, advising class teachers. - Managing the provision for pupils with SEND. - Maintaining the register, action taken and outcomes. - Working alongside the class teacher with parents of children with SEND. - Supporting LSAs in ensuring that they have the skills, knowledge and resources to carry out their responsibilities effectively. - Liaising with external agencies including the Educational Psychology Service and other support agencies, medical and Social Care and voluntary bodies. - Enabling staff to attend appropriate INSET training, including specific programmes for learning support assistants. - Running/attending review meetings of SEND pupils and those with support plans or with Educational Health Care Plans where appropriate. - Working with the Headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensuring the school keeps the records of all pupils with SEND up to date.
+- Working with the Headteacher, the Inclusion Manager and SEN governor to determine the strategic development of the SEND policy and provision in the school - The day-to-day operation of the school's SEND policy. - Liaising with and, where necessary, advising class teachers. - Managing the provision for pupils with SEND. - Maintaining the register, action taken and outcomes. - Working alongside the class teacher with parents of children with SEND. - Liaising with external agencies including the Educational Psychology Service and other support agencies, medical and Social Care and voluntary bodies. - Enabling staff to attend appropriate INSET training, including specific programmes for learning support assistants. - Running/attending review meetings of SEND pupils and those with support plans or with Educational Health Care Plans where appropriate. - Working with the Headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensuring the school keeps the records of all pupils with SEND up to date.